-Over 90 countries have introduced rotavirus vaccines.
-This includes 86 national introductions, 3 ongoing phased introductions, and 4 pilot or sub-national introductions.
+To date, 95 countries have introduced rotavirus vaccines.
+This includes 88 national introductions, 3 ongoing phased introductions, and 4 pilot or sub-national introductions.

-The impact of the two currently licensed vaccines on severe rotavirus and all-cause diarrhea has been dramatic in countries that have introduced the vaccine.Learn More About Vaccine Health Impact
+The impact of vaccines on severe rotavirus and all-cause diarrhea has been dramatic in countries that have introduced the vaccine.Learn More About Vaccine Health Impact

-Of the 10 countries with the greatest number of rotavirus-related deaths, only five — Angola, Ethiopia, India, Kenya, and Pakistan — have introduced rotavirus vaccines nationally or initiated phased national introductions.
+Of the 10 countries with the greatest number of rotavirus-related deaths, only six —Afghanistan, Angola, Ethiopia, India, Kenya, and Pakistan — have introduced rotavirus vaccines nationally or initiated phased national introductions.

-Progress is still needed in Afghanistan, Chad, Democratic Republic of the Congo, Niger, and Nigeria.1 Several high-burden countries plan to roll out the vaccine, with Gavi co-financing support, in the next few years.
-Among the five countries with rotavirus-related mortality greater than 300 deaths per 100,000 children under 5 — Afghanistan, Burundi, Chad, Mali, and Somalia — only Burundi and Mali have introduced rotavirus vaccines 2.
+Progress is still needed in Chad, the Democratic Republic of the Congo, Niger, and Nigeria.1 Several high-burden countries plan to roll out the vaccine, with Gavi co-financing support, in the next few years.
+Among the five countries with rotavirus-related mortality greater than 300 deaths per 100,000 children under 5—Afghanistan, Burundi, Chad, Mali, and Somalia—only Afghanistan, Burundi and Mali have introduced rotavirus vaccines.
+2

 As of April 2018, 95 countries have introduced rotavirus vaccines.

 Current Rotavirus Vaccine Introduction Map

-Only 1 in 3 children worldwide have access to rotavirus vaccines
+Fewer than 1 in 2 children worldwide have access to rotavirus vaccines